MichaelCurrin/jekyll-keys-filter/README.md

 ## Installation

-In your Jekyll project, create a file at `_plugins/keys-filter.rb`.
+In your Jekyll project, create a file as `_plugins/keys-filter.rb`.

-Copy the contents of [keys-filter.rb](/keys-filter.rb) to the file.
+Copy the contents of [keys-filter.rb](/keys-filter.rb) to it.

 ## Usage